Welcome to the

 A. Lecchini, M.C.
 Campi and S.M.
 Savaresi.

-Special Issue on "New Ideas in Recursive Estimation and stochastic
+paper for the Special Issue on "New Ideas in Recursive

 M.C.
 Campi and S. Savaresi.